eanders-ms/makekodu/README.md

 - [ ] Add community features to hosting site: share world, browse shared, etc.
 - [ ] Support tilemaps for terrain and wall painting.
 - [ ] Support tilemap walls in physics engine.
-- [x] Add "Duplicate" to char menu.
+- [x] Add "Duplicate" to character menu.
 - [ ] Add rule menu: move up/down, delete.
-- [ ] Improve tile selection menu layout.
+- [x] Improve tile selection menu layout.
 - [ ] Implement tile compatibility filtering.
 - [ ] Create character from gallery sprite.
 - [ ] Actuator arbitration?
 Maybe.
-- [x] Movement blending.
+- [x] Movement blending (done, not sure we want it though).
 - [ ] Exclusive movement types?
 Maybe.
 - [ ] Clicking "play": Delay entering play mode until A button is released.
 Otherwise brains can sense the button down from the click.
 - [ ] When a brain has dpad input, change "stop" button to show you have to push the "menu" button to get back to edit mode.
 - [ ] Implement world boundaries.
 500x500?
 - [ ] Implement help for all modes.
+- [ ] Implement child rules - inherit targets from parent rule.

 ## TODO (Language - not prioritized)